- Eight Thermocouples DAQ 8-Layer Stackable HAT for Raspberry Pi

 Eight Thermocouples Data Acquisition HAT for Raspberry Pi

 Compatible with all Raspberry Pi versions from Zero to 4, this card offers a compact and inexpensive solution for reading and storing data from up to 64 thermocouple temperature sensors.
 Using 24 bit delta-sigma A/D converters with four channels each, the card achieves better than 0.1% accuracy.
 Field calibration with a precision 100Ω resistor can lead to 0.01% precision.

 The card is compatible with all Raspberry Pi versions from Zero to 5.
 It shares the I2C bus using only two of the Raspberry Pi’s GPIO pins to manage all eight cards.
 This feature leaves the remaining 24 GPIOs available for the user.

 The 8-Thermocouple DAQ Card needs 5V to operate and can be powered from Raspberry Pi or from it's own pluggable connector.
 The cards needs 50mA to operate.

 The 8-Thermocouples DAQ board has eight LEDs that can be activated when the input reaches a preset threshold.
 The threshold can be set in software for each input.

 A six position DIP switch is used to select the source of the RS485 port and the position of the card in the stack, if multiple cards are used.

 STACKING MULTIPLE CARDS

-Up to eight 8-Thermocouple DAQ cards can be stacked on your Raspberry Pi.
-A DIP Switch is used to set the stack level of each card.
+Up to eight cards can be stacked on your Raspberry Pi.
+The three right positions of the DIP Switch are used to select the stack level.

 8-Thermocouples DAQ Downloads